Alfred Rouse: Murder

 At approximately 1:50 in the morning of 6 November 1930, two young men returning from a Guy Fawkes Night dance in the town of Northampton to their homes in the nearby village of Hardingstone saw a fire in the distance.
 As Guy Fawkes Night had just passed, the men assumed the pyre they could see in the distance was a bonfire.
 As they walked down Hardingstone Lane toward the fire in the direction of their homes, a neatly dressed man carrying an attaché case passed in the opposite direction.
 When one of the young men remarked as to the blaze he could see in the distance, Rouse nodded and exclaimed: "It looks like somebody's having a bonfire up there."
 He then walked past the two men before turning in the direction of the main Northampton-London road.

 The two men approached the fire, only to discover the source of the flames was actually a Morris Minor ablaze in a verge at the side of the country lane, with the flames reaching up to twelve feet in height.
-Upon summoning the Hardingstone village constable, Harry Bertie Copping, and the parish constable to the scene, the four men extinguished the fire with water from a nearby pond, only to discover a charred corpse lying across the front seats, with the charred remains of the head on the driver's seat, and the right arm burnt off at the elbow.
+Upon summoning the Hardingstone village constable, Harry Bertie Copping, and the parish constable to the scene, the four men extinguished the fire with water from a nearby pond, only to discover a charred corpse lying across the front seats, with the head on the driver's seat, and the right arm burnt off at the elbow.
 Constable Copping would later recollect he had initially believed the skull of the victim was actually a scorched rugby ball.
 Crucially, a wooden mallet was found near the car, with three human hairs attached to the head.
 Although the fire had all but destroyed the vehicle, the number plate at the rear of the car was largely undamaged in the fire; thus, police were quickly able to determine it belonged to one Alfred Arthur Rouse of Friern Barnet.

 When the two young men informed investigators of their encounter with the man at the end of Hardingstone Lane, police issued an appeal in both the local and national press, urging the man to come forward and assist them with their inquiries.
 The case was covered in detail in many national newspapers on 7 November.